Freelancer vs Contractor: does it matter?

 What to do next

-At the end of the day, thereโs very little difference between these terms – whether you use freelancer vs contractor, you are likely referring to the same, if not a similar, position.
+At the end of the day, there’s very little difference between these terms – whether you use freelancer vs contractor, you are likely referring to the same, if not a similar, position.
 That being said, the concerns around worker misclassification are essential to understand and typically require a good bit of expertise and experience to successfully navigate.

-For companies looking to outsource these responsibilities to a more experienced partner, Payoneer Workforce Management provides comprehensive tools to manage freelancers, contractors and employees with ease, even when hiring internationally.
+For companies looking to outsource these responsibilities to a more experienced partner, Payoneer Workforce Management provides comprehensive tools to manage freelancers, contractors and employees with ease, when hiring internationally.

 Disclaimer